- Are you a collector of antique & vintage perfumes or want to get started?

 Bottles embossed with or having labels marked "Made in Occupied Japan" were made from September 1945 until April 1952.

 Enameled lettering, also known as serigraphy (instead of labels), on glass bottles started being used after the 1930s and was pretty regular feature in the 1940s onward.
 This lettering is fragile and can be easily lost with cleaning.
+This is mostly true for American made bottles.

 Look for a patent number on the base of the bottle, these patent dates were frequent in the 1930s and 1940s, you can look up the number on search engines on US patent webpages online.
 Also, English Registry Design numbers can also be found on perfume bottles from the United Kingdom, you can search the numbers online also.
+Remember, most bottles do not have patent numbers on them, so don't worry if you can't find one.
+This was usually only done during a short period of time.

 Older bottles stamped their name and origin somewhere on the bottle.
 In the 1940s, stickers replaced the stamping but were soon lost or destroyed, making it difficult to authenticate.
+Quite often one can find "Made in France" molded or acid-etched into the base of a bottle.
+American made bottles may say "USA" but most will not have any markings at all.

 The word "dram" to denote contents was used mostly during the late 1930s and continued into the 1940s.
 It is equal to about 5ml or 1/8 oz.
 Dram bottles were small, usually purse sized and were an economic and affordable way for women to purchase their favorite perfumes during the Depression and Second World War period.
+Stores often gave away cute little bottles with the purchase of a dram of a popular perfume.
+Sometimes, these were miniature-sized Czechoslovakian bottles, look for the ones that are jeweled or with fancy filigree, these are of interest to collectors.

 Older bottles from the 1930s-1940s would have lot numbers, bottle shape numbers or patent numbers embossed (molded) right into the glass base.

 By 1970, cosmetic companies were stamping colored numbers on the bottom of their products.
-This stamping usually consisted of four numbers and was visible on the bottom of each item and is a "batch code", which is used by the company to note what year and month the product was created.
+This stamping usually consisted of four or more numbers and was visible on the bottom of each item and is known as a "batch code", which is used by the company to note what year and month the product was created.
 Batch codes are often found either stamped on the glass or the label.
 Later, many bottles often have their batch codes engraved into the glass; (Chanel, Dior, Thierry Mugler, etc).
 Batch codes are sometimes repeated every ten years, so keep in mind the rest of the clues on your bottle or packaging to help narrow down the age.

 5. Who made the perfume?
 Who made the bottle?